 Upgrade Drainage System

-Last but not at least is by improving the drainage like the French drain which is the most favorite option since it can give a more attractive touch to the overall look of your outdoor living space.
+Last but not least is by improving the drainage like the French drain which is the most favorite option since it can give a more attractive touch to the overall look of your outdoor living space.

 - Find out your local codes and get information and permission before building the drain.